researchart/rose6icse/submissions/available/README.md

 <b>Table1 : Known vulnerabilities patched by the Solidity compiler and the number of contracts that are vulnerable to them</b>

-Each of the vulnerabilities are explained through out section 5 in the paper.
+Each of the vulnerabilities are explained through out <b>section 5</b> in the paper.

 To execute the static analzer, enter the following command.